life-itself/community/content/blog/reinventing-organizations-by-laloux-notes-summary.md

   - book-notes
   - teal
 image: /assets/images/reinventing-organizations-summary-cover.webp
+description: Laloux has done a great service bringing together multiple case studies, and drawing out commonalities in practices, attitudes and behaviours.
 ---

 Laloux has done a great service bringing together multiple case studies, and drawing out commonalities in practices, attitudes and behaviours.

 ## Comments